What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 What happens if the inspection reveals problems with the home?

-With all this in mind, if the inspection report comes back with serious issues, you’ll have to decide how to proceed with the sale (or not).
+With all this in mind, if the inspection report comes back with serious issues, you’ll have to decide whether you want to proceed with the sale.

 Keep in mind that there’s no pass or fail with an inspection.
 The report will provide you with a list of components that do not meet minimum standards or are not functioning properly, along with recommendations to repair or replace items.

 So if you get a problematic inspection report, what comes next?
-You have a few options, though specifics may vary depending on what’s specified in the contract.
+No worries — you’ve got options.
+What you can do next might vary based on the details in your contract.

 Ask the seller to pay for repairs